devwithprajwal/PowerShell-Script/automation-powershell/Readme.md

 ### It works by :
 - **Authenticating** with Azure using provided tenant and subscription details.
 - **Connecting** to an existing AKS cluster (aks-praj) using az aks get-credentials.
-- **Updating** the specified Kubernetes deployment using the kubectl set image command to replace the current container image with a new one.
+- **Getting** the details of the pods and nodes by executing the necessary **KubeCtl commands**.
 ### You provide parameters like :
-- Azure tenant ID, subscription ID, resource group, and AKS cluster name
+- Azure tenant ID, subscription ID, resource group, and AKS cluster name.
-- Kubernetes namespace, deployment name, container name, and the new Docker image to deploy

 #### This helps ensure **faster rollouts and zero manual configuration changes** when deploying updates.
 ### Workflow :